 It doesn’t matter if you manage 5, 50, or 500 WordPress projects.
 Or whether you manage them for yourself or for a client: you'll love our features.

-RAIDBOXES rocks - and continues to grow
+Raidboxes continues to grow

-- Birgit looks after administration and HR
+- Birgit supports us in administration and team assistance

-- Marten and Niklas help product development
+- Marten and Niklas strengthen the product development

 - Caspar takes care of internationalization and our cooperation partners